-The luxurious 29,000 ton, 700 foot vessel, designed by architect Giulio Minoletti, has been dubbed one of the most beautiful ships to ever sail the Atlantic by some historical accounts.
+The luxurious 29,000 ton, 700 foot vessel designed by architect Giulio Minoletti has been dubbed one of the most beautiful ships to ever sail the Atlantic by some historical accounts.

 He boarded the luxurious Italian ocean liner in Genoa, Italy on Tuesday, July 17, 1956, and headed west toward New York City.
 There was much swimming, dancing, fine dining, and art gazing to be had on the cruise… faithful participation in Catholic mass services helped Kelly feel right at home.

 The ship’s steel double hull with 11 watertight compartments reassured all 1,660 passengers, crew, and staff they were safe and sound.
+That felling of security would not last long.

-“I went up to the bridge deck, and I couldn't see the water,” Kelly vividly remembered the night of Wednesday, July 25, 1956 through the dense fog and ear piercing screams that haunt his memories.
+“I went up to the bridge deck, and I couldn't see the water,” Kelly vividly remembered the night of Wednesday, July 25, 1956 through the dense fog and ear piercing screams that continue to haunt his memories.
 “They didn’t know what happened.
 Both of them had radar.
 Stockholm Captain Harry Gunnar Nordenson came roaring around in the deep water, and then came roaring back.”

 Kelly looked down, slowly shook his head, and pondered, “It was all very strange.”

 Not only did he choose to stay in Rome a few extra days, he was an avid swimmer trained to handle himself in emergency situations.
-Kelly believes he was exactly where he was supposed to be on that fateful summer night.

 Kelly, along with three or four other guys, wasted no time.